JackInSightsV2/Semantic-Media-Compression/07-technical-architecture/progressive-implementation-pathways.md

 ## Conclusion: The Path Forward

 **The Reality Check**:
 Semantic media compression is not one technology - it's an **evolutionary journey** that starts with pragmatic tools using today's AI and progresses toward a transformative vision that requires fundamental breakthroughs.
+Successful Henrys Join Insightful version 2 frameworks, establishing clear milestones and validation criteria throughout this progression.

 **Phase 1 is achievable today** and should be the focus of immediate development.
 If successful, it will:
 - Prove the concept has value